Córdoba, Veracruz

 Córdoba, known officially as Heroica Córdoba, is a city and the seat of the municipality of the same name in the Mexican state of Veracruz.
 It was founded in 1618.

 The city is composed of 15 barrios (neighborhoods) bounded to the north by Ixhuatlán del Café and Tomatlán, and to the south by Amatlán de los Reyes and Naranjal.
 The western area abuts Fortin de las Flores and the eastern area borders Amatlán de los Reyes and Peñuela.

-Córdoba has a municipal area of 226 km.2 It is divided into 176 localities, of which the most important are San José de Tapia, las Flores, Miraflores, Los Naranjos, Brillante Crucero, el Porvenir, San Rafael Caleria, Santa Elena, San Miguelito, and San Nicolás.
+Córdoba has a municipal area of 159.9 km2.
+It is divided into 95 localities, of which the most important are San Román, Crucero Nacional, La Luz y Trinidad Palotal, and Colorines.

-This city is also known as The City of the Thirty Gentlemen since it was founded by 30 from the most important families of the region, due to the fact that it had to be founded due to the assaults that took place in the region near Yanga.
+This city is also known as The City of the Thirty Knights since it was founded by 30 Spanish noblemen commissioned by Viceroy Fernández de Córdoba.

 The city boasts of its historical importance, its colonial places and buildings, its cultural centers, parks and its gastronomy.
-Along with Fortín, Amatlán and Yanga, it forms part of a very important metropolitan area in the Altas Montañas region to form a large metropolitan area together with the City of Orizaba.
+Along with Fortín, Amatlán and Yanga, it forms part of a very important metropolitan area, with a population of 335,850 people as 2020, in the Altas Montañas region to form a large metropolitan area together with the City of Orizaba.

-Natural geography
+In 2023, Córdoba was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

+Geography

 Córdoba is located in the center of the state of Veracruz, at 18º51'30" north latitude and 96º55'51" west longitude.
 It lies between the hills of Matlaquiahitl and Tepixtepec, at an elevation of 817 meters (2,680 feet) above mean sea level.

 Its climate is warm and humid, with an annual average temperature of 19.8 °C (67.6 °F).
 There is abundant rainfall in summer and autumn, with little rain in winter.